TheOfficialFloW/update365/README.md

 ## Donation
 If you like my work and want to support future projects, you can make a small [donation](https://www.paypal.me/PSVitaTheFloW/20).
 Thank you!

+## Compiling
+Compile `enso`, `henkaku` and [taihen](https://github.com/TheOfficialFloW/taiHEN), then put the binaries `fat.bin`, `henkaku.suprx`, `henkaku.skprx` and `taihen.skprx` at `installer/res`.
+Then you can compile the installer.
+It is however very dangerous to do this by yourself if you don't know what you're doing.
+One mistake means a bricked device.
+If you want to only compile the installer, then simply open `updater.vpk` as zip file and use the three binaries from there.

 ## Credits
 - [molecule](https://twitter.com/TeamMolecule) for their original work.
 - [Mathieulh](https://twitter.com/Mathieulh) for providing his devkit.